holidayextras/angled-dream/README.md

     1. git clone https://github.com/22Acacia/pipeline-examples  (requires angleddream installed, will move to maven repo later)
     1. cd pipeline-examples
     2. mvn package

+## to execute by itself (terraform takes care of this in prod)

+1. Make sure you are authed into gcloud with the correct project
 2. Execute dataflow job according to below:

 Command line options: